EntySec/EntySec-Blog/_posts/2026-01-05-http-reverse-shell.md

 HTTP is deceptively simple.
 It is also unforgiving.

 To know how much data to read from the socket, the shell must locate the `Content-Length:` header and convert its ASCII value into a usable integer.
-This is done manually—byte by byte.
+This is done manually — byte by byte.

 ```nasm
 .atoi_loop: